ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
 Soar not too high to
 fall, but stoop to rise We masters grow
 of all that we despise.
 Oh, then, I
 renounce that impious selfesteem ;Riches
 Riches have wings, and grandeur is a
-dream
+dream.
 </td></tr></table>

 ---